Why I Stopped Using Splice for Sync-Eligible Music

 The Honest Part

 For producers chasing sync revenue specifically — film, TV, advertising, library music, trailers — the math works very differently.
 A single placement can return ten times what streaming pays per stream over a year.
-Walking away from a sync deal because of a license conflict on two hundred dollars worth of loops is a worse outcome than building tracks on a different source.
+Walking away from a sync deal because of a license conflict on two hundred dollars of loops is a worse outcome than building on a source that was cleared, enriched, and stem-ready from the start.

 What I Would Suggest to Producers Reading This